How Much Food To Feed Your Dog: Fact Checked By Our Vet

 Many new dog owners wonder how much food to feed a dog.

-However, there are some simple guidelines you can follow to ensure your dog is getting enough food.
+Here are some simple guidelines you can follow on how much food to feed a dog every day to ensure your dog is getting enough food!

 How Much Should I Feed My Dog?

 If you’re wondering how much to feed a dog per day by weight, you’re on the right track.
-While there isn’t a one-size-fits-all answer, starting with their weight is usually your best option.
+While there isn’t a one-size-fits-all answer, starting with their weight is usually your best bet.